 LINCS is open to any legislative staff whose primary responsibility is to communicate the legislative process to the general public or news media.
 To make sure you're on our email list, contact liaison Angela Andrews.

-The LINCS staff section aims to:
+LINCS aims to: